jyeung79/programmingNotes/react/README.md

 # ReactJS Cheatsheet
-React is a front-end framework that simplifies the difficulty of implementing web apps by making it declarative and component based.
+React is a front-end framework that makes writing client-side code easier and more maintainable.

 The three main principles of React are
 <ol>